wtsi-hgi/hgi-web/core/ldap/README.md

 accessed by end users, it is intended to be consumed by other services for their authorisation purposes.

+Note that this service is currently not RESTful in the sense of it providing a hypermedia interface (i.e., it doesn't).
+How this can be shoehorned in isn't immediately clear.
+A possibility could be to associate each routed DN with a profile document and, if appropriate, translate any recognised FQDNs (i.e., those which are routed) into URLs.

 ## Routing

 The mapping between LDAP FQDNs and URLs is defined in `mapping.json`,